 \section{The ferroelectric string as a conformal boundary condition}

-This section mainly relies on a simple observation: the configuration with $\ell$ up spins, viewed in euclidean time, should renormalize to a conformal boundary condition.
-There are only two possible (free or fixed) conformally-invariant boundary conditions for the Ising CFT \cite{Cardy1989}.
-The appropriate one can be determined by going back to the 2d classical Ising model.
-In a transfer matrix picture, the classical spins correspond, after taking the Hamiltonian limit, to the eigenstates of the $\sigma_j^x$.
-Therefore, a configuration with all fixed up spins in the $\sigma^z$ basis translates into
+This section mainly relies on a simple observation: the configuration with $\ell$ up spins, viewed in euclidean time, should renormalize to a conformal boundary condition \cite{Cardy1989}.
+We explain why this is in Sec~\ref{sec:imag}, before applying it to the calculation of universal logarithmic terms (Sec~\ref{sec:logarithmic_terms}) and semi-universal corrections (Sec~\ref{sec:loglsl_corr}).

-a state where all orientations are allowed, with equal amplitude, in the $x$ direction.
-Hence the configuration with up spins in the $z$ basis should renormalize to a \emph{free} conformal invariant boundary condition.